wmorgan/dcos-docs/1.7/overview/design/azure-container-service.md

 ## Azure Container Service infrastructure and optimizations

-The Azure Container Service is built with DC/OS as one of the critical orchestration options and the DC/OS implementation is optimized for easy creation and usage on Microsoft Azure and on-premise, eventually with Azure Stack, and is one of the best ways to get started with DC/OS, mesos, and a distributed cluster that can be used and managed like one large system.
+The Azure Container Service is built with DC/OS as one of the critical orchestration options and the DC/OS implementation is optimized for easy creation and usage on Microsoft Azure and on-premise, eventually with Azure Stack, and is one of the best ways to get started with DC/OS, mesos, and a distributed cluster that can be used and managed like one large system whether in your datacenter or in Azure.

 The Azure Container Service implementation brings several more benefits to you: